Brokers Last Fact-Checked: 28 April 2026 · 7 min read

 The core ETF list and zero-commission trades

 DEGIRO's "core ETF list" includes hundreds of ETFs (including VWCE, IWDA, EIMI, CSPX) that can be traded once per day at €0 commission + €1 handling fee.
-Outside the core list, the fee is €0 + 0.25% per trade (minimum €1 per leg for most European exchanges).
+Outside the core list, standard per-trade commissions apply and vary by exchange.
 For monthly investors placing one trade per month in a core ETF, the annual cost is effectively €12 in handling fees — negligible.

 Regulation and asset security